 Natural Gas.
 Natural gas consumption was estimated for the preferred land use plan with school and the land use plan without school and with and without implementation of the mitigation measures required to reduce air quality and GHG emissions.
 Specifically, Mitigation Measure GHG-4 requires all-electric residences, which would substantially reduce natural gas consumption.
-These mitigation measures are not required to reduce energy consumption but would have the added benefit of reducing natural gas consumption.
+These mitigation measures are not required to reduce energy consumption.
 EIR Table 4.5-8 of the EIR provides estimated natural gas use at project buildout with and without mitigation measures required for air quality and GHG impacts.